Quantum Tokens for Digital Signatures: The One-time Scheme

 Let $\mathfrak{S}$ be a set of circuits that compute $\IAH$ for all $A \in S(n)$.
-On a positive note in that direction, Canetti, Rothblum and Varia~\cite{canetti10obfuscation} proved VBB obfuscation for hyperplane membership of $\mathbb{F}_{p}^{n}$ but only for constant $n$ and a large $p$.
+On a positive note for our purposes, Canetti, Rothblum and Varia~\cite{canetti10obfuscation} proved VBB obfuscation for hyperplane membership of $\mathbb{F}_{p}^{n}$ but only for constant $n$ and a large $p$.
 Their construction is not secure against quantum adversaries, therefore we do not attempt to adapt our scheme to fit to their setting.

-Another approach to avoid Barak et al's impossibility result for VBB obfuscation is the following: their proof breaks if the obfuscator can output a quantum state as part of the description of the obfuscated program.
-If this route is chosen, the bank's assistance would be needed to provide as many copies of the obfuscated program as required for verification.
-Alagic and Fefferman~\cite{alagic16quantum_obfuscation} have studied quantum obfuscation, and mainly proved impossibility results.

-Next we define VBB obfuscation which will be sufficient for our needs.
+Next we define VBB obfuscation which will be sufficient for our construction.

-\begin{definition}[VBB Obfuscator] A probabilistic algorithm $\mathcal O$ is a VBB circuit obfuscator with dependent auxiliary input for the collection $\mathfrak F$ of circuits if the following three conditions hold: \begin{enumerate} \item{Functionality.} For every circuit $C \in \mathfrak F$, the string $\mathcal O_{C}$ is a description of a classical circuit that computes the same function as $C$.
+\begin{definition}[VBB Obfuscator] A probabilistic algorithm $\mathcal O$ is a VBB circuit obfuscator with dependent auxiliary input for the collection $\mathfrak F$ of circuits if the following three conditions hold: \begin{enumerate} \item{(Functionality.)} For every circuit $C \in \mathfrak F$, the string $\mathcal O(C)$ is a description of a classical circuit that computes the same function as $C$.